UbaidRussell/PFF-Company-homepage-/README.md

 # PFF-Company-homepage
 Responsive Company homepage.
 This is a project we worked on for fun to challenge our design and technical skills.
-Tell me what you think or give the project a star I don't mine ⭐️🤍
+Tell me what you think or give the project a star I don't mind ⭐️🤍

 ## Table of contents
 - [Overview](#overview)